It’s 10:00 p.m. Do you know where your manuscript is?

 In the meantime, I’m like that mechanic buried beneath the carcass of your vehicle in the shop.
 I’ve got all the nuts and bolts of your story lined up next to one thigh where I can reach them while the other hand’s deep in the engine.
 Every time someone thumps beside the wheel well and calls out, “Hey, how’s it going under there?”
 I have to stop what I’m working on, slither out, sit up, and try to refocus on telling you that, well, I’m in the middle of things right now.

 That’s all the mechanic and I have to say at that point: we’re in the middle of things.
 We’ve identified some issues, but we’re not sure if they’re symptoms of something larger, and we’re not sure what we’d recommend doing about them yet.
-Only one thing is certain: your car (or manuscript) aren’t getting any closer to getting fixed while we’re sitting here making polite noises about what we might or might not need to do.
+Only one thing is certain: your car (or manuscript) isn’t getting any closer to getting fixed while we’re sitting here making polite noises about what we might or might not need to do.